ADHD Productivity Planner: Why Standard Planners Fail (And What Actually Works)

 Practically, this translates to a few features that separate effective ADHD planning tools from ineffective ones:

 Single-priority focus.
 Choosing between five or ten tasks requires executive function.
 Reducing the decision to one — “if I do nothing else today, I will do this” — removes that overhead and makes starting easier.
 Research on decision fatigue consistently shows that ADHD executive function is particularly vulnerable to choice overload.
+This tracks with John Sweller's Cognitive Load Theory: working memory can hold only a handful of items at once, and every extra option you are deciding between eats into that same limited capacity.

 Same-day capture and use.
 A planner that requires advance planning will be abandoned.
 Effective ADHD tools work in the present: you pick up the pad, decide what matters now, and use it today.

 Physical format over digital.
 This is not universal, but a significant number of ADHD people report that physical tools create more presence and less distraction than apps.
 The act of writing, the tactile experience of paper, and the absence of notifications all contribute.
-Digital tools with excellent ADHD design exist (Goblin Tools and Motion are examples) but paper remains effective for many.
+Digital tools with excellent ADHD design exist (Goblin Tools and Structured are examples) but paper remains effective for many.

 A capture system separate from the action system.
 ADHD brains generate ideas continuously.
 Without a dedicated capture mechanism, those ideas either interrupt the current task or get lost entirely.
 Having a separate space for “things I might do” — distinct from “what I’m doing today” — reduces cognitive load and preserves focus.